-Every teacher has release time to receive coaching from outside consultant, EAG.
-EAG provides all teachers on-going support in highly effective practice such as creating a student-centered classroom.
+Every teacher has release time to receive coaching from outside consultant, EAG and can also request release time to attend professional development opportunities.
+The goal is to provide all teachers on-going support in highly effective practice such as creating a student-centered classroom.